 Closed on major holidays

 By state law, we cannot take in healthy stray dogs over three months of age.
-Instead, you must surrender him/her to Maricopa County Animal Care and Control at one of the below locations or visit our Stray Animal Resources page for more information:
+Instead, you can surrender healthy stray dogs to Maricopa County Animal Care and Control at one of the below locations or visit our Stray Animal Resources page for more information:

 2500 S. 27th Avenue

 2630 W. 8th Street

 While the needs of each animal in our care differ, it costs an average of $327 to care for one animal until he/she finds a forever home.
 While our surrender fees likely won’t cover the full cost of care for your pet, they will help provide us the necessary resources to keep your pet safe and healthy while we search for a new, loving family.
 The surrender fee is $35 for all single animals and $50 for litters.
 Beginning September 2, 2014, the surrender fee will be $60 for all single animals and $75 for litters.